Why Are Pyramid Schemes Illegal?

 Multi-Level Marketing schemes (MLMs) skirt the law by selling actual products.
 They claim that recruiting is secondary to their business.
 If a company representative focuses their efforts on recruiting rather than selling a product, they may be participating in an illegal pyramid scheme.
 Potential recruits should steer clear even if a company is technically a legal multi-level marketing scheme and not a pyramid scheme.
 According to a Federal Trade Commission Report, less than 1% of MLM participants will make money.

-MLM participants should be aware: Companies that represent themselves as legal multi-level marketing schemes may be pyramid schemes that the FTC has yet to investigate.
+MLM participants should beware: Companies that represent themselves as legal multi-level marketing schemes may be pyramid schemes that the FTC has yet to investigate.
 On the flip side, many companies accused of being illegal pyramid schemes have restructured to function as legal multi-level marketing companies after paying the FTC a fine.